Hildegard of Bingen: Scientific and medicinal writings

 In addition to its wealth of practical evidence, Causae et Curae is also noteworthy for its organizational scheme.
-Its first part sets the work within the context of the creation of the cosmos and then humanity as its summit, and the constant interplay of the human person as microcosm both physically and spiritually with the macrocosm of the universe informs all of Hildegard's approach.
+Its first part sets the work within the context of the creation of the cosmos, with humanity as its summit, and the constant interplay of the human person as a microcosm, both physically and spiritually, with the macrocosm of the universe informs all of Hildegard's approach.
 Her hallmark is to emphasize the vital connection between the "green" health of the natural world and the holistic health of the human person.
 Viriditas, or greening power, was thought to sustain human beings and could be manipulated by adjusting the balance of elements within a person.
 Thus, when she approached medicine as a type of gardening, it was not just as an analogy.
 Rather, Hildegard understood the plants and elements of the garden as direct counterparts to the humors and elements within the human body, whose imbalance led to illness and disease.

 The nearly three hundred chapters of the second book of Causae et Curae "explore the etiology, or causes, of disease as well as human sexuality, psychology, and physiology."
 In this section, she gives specific instructions for bleeding based on various factors, including gender, the phase of the moon (bleeding is best done when the moon is waning), the place of disease (use veins near diseased organ or body part) or prevention (big veins in arms), and how much blood to take (described in imprecise measurements, like "the amount that a thirsty person can swallow in one gulp").
-She even includes bleeding instructions for animals to keep them healthy.
+She even includes instructions on how to bleed animals to keep them healthy.
 In the third and fourth sections, Hildegard describes treatments for malignant and minor problems and diseases according to the humoral theory, again including information on animal health.
-The fifth section is about diagnosis and prognosis, which includes instructions to check the patient's blood, pulse, urine, and stool.
+The fifth section covers diagnosis and prognosis and includes instructions to check the patient's blood, pulse, urine, and stool.
 Finally, the sixth section documents a lunar horoscope to provide an additional means of prognosis for both disease and other medical conditions, such as conception and the outcome of pregnancy.
 For example, she indicates that a waxing moon is good for human conception and is also good for sowing seeds for plants (sowing seeds is the plant equivalent of conception).
 Elsewhere, Hildegard is even said to have stressed the value of boiling drinking water in an attempt to prevent infection.